-Find your voice as a writer and write your first short story on this course from the Department of English and Comparative Literature.
+Find your voice as a writer and write your first short story on this course from the Department of English and Creative Writing.

 This course is an excellent introduction to the short story, how to decode the best ones and begin to write your own.
 Short stories are a great way into creative writing; they demand discipline, water-tight prose and originality.
 They are exciting to write, are intensely character-driven and offer the reader tantalising miniature worlds.
 They are also great practice for longer form narratives; many well-known writers cut their first literary teeth on short stories.

 The course is designed for all levels, from complete beginners to more practised writers who are keen to try out the challenges of the short form.
-It will appeal to students who have a passion for fiction (not necessarily short stories) and a desire to try out different approaches to writing from flash fiction up to 1000 words to longer stories up to 5000 words and beyond.
+It will appeal to students who have a passion for fiction (not necessarily short stories) and a desire to try out different approaches to writing short fiction.

 Why study this course at Goldsmiths?

 Goldsmiths is home to a world renowned creative writing department that is experimental, risk-taking and exciting.
 We have award-winning former students like Evie Wyld, Ross Raisin and short story writer, Tom Lee.
 Goldsmiths has respect from the literary industry in the form of the Pat Kavanagh prize and the Goldsmiths Prize, established in 2013 to celebrate the qualities of creative daring associated with the university and to reward fiction that breaks the mold or opens up new possibilities for the novel form.
 This year the £10,000 prize was awarded to Ali Smith’s How To Be Both.